The Child Dreamer:

 He was merely a tool.
 A tool to keep me under control.
 A tool to further the Gatekeeper’s cause.

-The clergyman made a suggestion.
+The clergyman was the one who orchestrated the whole thing.
 One that normally would have been forbidden for someone like George.
 He suggested that George seduce me.
 Show me love.
 Give me comfort.
 Marry me.
 And solidify that marriage with children.
 Children that would be tied to the Gatekeepers, forever.

 I still remember the day we met.
 The first day I saw his bright eyes hidden beneath his sandy blond hair.
 That infectious smile as he approached.
 The image of him before our marriage still left me blushing, despite knowing the truth.
 He paid me plenty of compliments before asking my parents if he could join us for dinner.
 They agreed, gladly.
 They knew what he was doing.
 It was the beginning of our many evenings together.

 The night I fell in love with him was the night he told me about his first death.
-I felt pity for that child who only wanted love, but was only killed in the end.
+I felt pity for that child who begged for love, but was only met with hatred and death.
 The child who had no mother, and knew no love from a parent.
 I held him that night, believing the passion was his relief to finally have me.
 It was the night we conceived our first born.

 But after reading through his journal, I see he only told me a part of the truth.
 He told me of his father.
 He told me of the natives and how they had raised him; raised him to be a tolerable man who knew nothing but kindness and who only wanted to help others.